GriffithUniLibrary/advanced-data-wrangle-2/content/4-lesson.md

 - Go to `QldShark_2017_Clean_v2` project
 - at `Common name` select `Edit Column > Add column based on this column`
 - name the new Column  `Species`
-- enter this GREL expression:
+- enter this GREL expression: *(tip: you can reuse and make changes to previous expressions using the `History` tab)*

      `cell.cross("NESP_SharkSpeciesList","Common name")[0].cells["Species"].value`